zephyrproject-rtos/trusted-firmware-m/docs/integration_guide/services/tfm_attestation_integration_guide.rst

 -  Arbitrary number and size of data entry can be in the shared memory area.

-The figure below gives of overview about the ``tlv_type`` field in the entry header.
-The ``tlv_type`` always composed from a major and minorbnumber.
-Major number identifies the addressee in runtime software, which the databentry is sent to.
-Minor number used to encode more info about the data entry.
+The figure below gives an overview about the ``tlv_type`` field in the entry header.
+The ``tlv_type`` is always composed from a major and a minor number.
+Major number identifies the addressee in runtime software, which the data entry is sent to.
+Minor number is used to encode more info about the data entry.
 The actual definition of minor number could change per major number.
-In case of boot status data, which is going to be processed by initial attestation service the minor number is split further to two part: ``sw_module`` and ``claim``.
+In case of boot status data, which is going to be processed by initial attestation service, the minor number is split further to two part: ``sw_module`` and ``claim``.
 The ``sw_module`` identifies the SW component in the system which the data item belongs to and the ``claim`` part identifies the exact type of the data.